Want your coffee to actually taste strong—not just hot and dark?

 Double-brewed coffee has double the caffeine because double the amount of ground coffee is used to brew a cup of coffee.

-The amount of caffeine depends on the brewing technique used and how much coffee you’re using in your brew.
+The amount of caffeine in your brew depends on the brewing technique and the amount of coffee you use.

 Even if you’re not using double the amount of coffee but are instead using the other technique, you’ll still retract more caffeine from the coffee.